 Division of Amazon signs lease for old North Charleston City Hall

-“We’ll be moving some of our current employees to the building in the coming months and also retaining the lease for our current building,” David Symonds, site leader for CreateSpace, said in a written statement.
+“We’ll be moving some of our current employees to the building in the coming months and also retaining the lease for our current building,” David Symonds, site leader for CreateSpace, said.
 “As a Charleston business for over 12 years, we look forward to furthering our investment in the community.”

-Last month, North Charleston City Council unanimously approved severing the old lease and approving a new lease to a company identified only as “Project X” that would employ 200 people at first and up to 330 later on.
+Last month, North Charleston City Council unanimously approved severing the old lease and approving a new lease to a company then called “Project X” that employ 200 people at first and up to 330 later on.

-The building needs about $2.5 million in city-funded renovations to accommodate the new tenant, and Summey said there is still some work to be done.
-He also said CreateSpace has agreed to reimburse North Charleston for the improvements if it leaves within five years.
+The building needs about $2.5 million in renovation to accommodate the new tenant, and Mayor Keith Summey said Tuesday there is still some work to be done.

-CreateSpace’s local operations currently are housed on Investment Drive off Ashley Phosphate Road in North Charleston.
+CreateSpace, which performs on-demand publishing, is currently located off Ashley Phosphate Road in North Charleston.